 What Are Varicose Veins?

 Varicose veins are easily visible through the skin and are either flat or raised and bulging.
-Spider veins are a type of varicose veins and get their name for their web-like appearance.
-Varicose veins are flesh-colored, purple, blue, or red and predominantly found on the back legs or calves, although they can occur anywhere on the body.
+On the other hand, spider veins are a type of diseased veins and get their name for their web-like appearance.
+In contrast, varicose veins are flesh-colored, purple, blue, or red.
+These veins are predominantly found on the back legs or calves, although they can occur anywhere on the body.

 Varicose veins occur when valves that push blood through the veins to the heart are damaged or malfunction.
 Blood that does not travel to the heart pools and causes discoloration or the veins to bulge.
-Several risk factors are associated with varicose veins, including:
+As a result, there are several risk factors associated with varicose veins, including:

 - Age.
-Natural valve degeneration occurs as a person gets older.
+Natural valve degeneration occurs as a person ages.
 The weakened valves cannot push the blood toward the heart.

 - Pregnancy.
 Blood volume increases and blood circulation to the legs and pelvis decreases during pregnancy.
 Changes in volume and circulation support the developing baby.